astro-mat/StudioMooMooPortal_PP4/README.md

 All elements such as text, images, buttons etc are easily viewed and visable on a range of devices
 - Acceptance Criteria 3
 All navigation elements are optimised for touch devices

+## Design

+The design was very much dictated by the original website.
+It will use predominantly dark but high contrast text.
+It should draw attention with images that convey the profesional yet comfortable ethos of the studio.

+### Color Scheme

+The colour scheme is chosen again, to relate to the existing website.
+It is felt that the main dark elements convey a modern, professional style to prospective clients.

+### Typography

+The typography was chosen to fit in with the design style establised by the colour choices earlier while still being easy to read.
+Capitalisation was employed for titles to re-enforce this design choice.

+### Imagery

+Imagery was important as it signals to prospective clients what they can expect from booking the studio.
+They needed to highlight the design elements that make up the studios construction, the lighting choices, the equipment available and the general warm and comfortable environment that it claims to be.